 Who is the leadership of the ARI and what is its central operational philosophy?

 Today ARI is a cohesive and communicative network of researchers, adults on the spectrum, parents, and professionals – all of whom support an all-encompassing approach to understanding autism and promoting high quality education, medical care, and life opportunities for individuals on the spectrum and support for their families.
 ARI’s staff and Board of Directors consist of researchers, individuals on the autism spectrum, parents, and practitioners.
 Our Scientific Advisory Panel includes researchers and science-oriented clinicians with diverse expertise, including scholars in neurology, medical genetics, biochemistry, nutrition, psychology, and education, all of whom are active in the organization and passionate about our mission.
 We do not consider that a single perspective will be sufficient to understand and help all, or even the majority, of individuals on the autism spectrum.
 We therefore embrace inclusive discussion to advance our mission.
-Our record supports the value of this approach.
+Our record supports the value of this approach to helping with autism.